Events

 10:30 – 16:00

-** PLEASE NOTE: We have temporarily put a hold on joining this group - it's simply too big at present ** Do you enjoy cycling, and are you sometimes free on Fridays?
+Do you enjoy cycling, and are you sometimes free on Fridays?
 You're welcome to join the Nomads Friday cyclists. ** See Archive - Friday Bike Rides for the upcoming Friday's cycling details (posted on Wednesday night). ** GRADE | LENGTH | TYPE: Rides are of varying length and difficulty, mostly in metro Melbourne, but sometimes in Regional Victoria.
 The typical distance is between 30 and 50 km, though there are usually options to either extend or shorten the ride.
 ACTIVITY DESCRIPTION: Time off on Fridays?
 Join a small group of Nomads and friends for a leisurely cycle on trails around metro Melbourne, and occasionally into Regional Victoria.
 Emphasis is on the social aspect, not on breaking world speed records!
 All rides are designed to either start in central Melbourne, or to start and finish close to train stations.
 The rides usually start at around 10:30am to avoid needing to travel with bikes on trains in peak hour.
 We often meet in, or near, a cafe so you can have a coffee prior to starting the ride if you wish.
 We generally have lunch in a cafe or pub along the way, though occasionally you will need to bring a picnic lunch if there are no suitable options available - in that case the ride description will clearly indicate the need to BYO lunch.
 The upcoming ride details are usually posted on the prior Wednesday evening at the start of the Archive - Friday Bike Rides document, by which time the weather forecast for Friday is fairly reliable.
 That way, a ride can be chosen to suit the forecast, for example to keep the wind behind us as much as possible, and to ensure there are bailout train station options if there’s a likelihood of rain.
 If you have any additional enquiries or requests, email Alan Drummond on LeaderAland@nomads.org.au or phone 0415 771 220.
 If you're not sure if your bike fitness level will match, contact Alan to plan your first foray.
 BOOKING: Mailing List: To join the mailing list so that you receive an email (usually on Wednesday evening) about the upcoming Friday ride, click on Get Tickets in this event.
 Afterwards click the "+" to set the number of tickets to 1, click Checkout and follow the prompts to provide your contact details.
 You only need to do this once.
-If you decide in future that you don't wish to receive the weekly emails, just email LeaderAland@nomads.org.au to be taken off the mailing list.
+If you decide in future that you don't wish to receive the weekly emails, please email LeaderAland@nomads.org.au to be taken off the mailing list.
 Riding: When you plan to ride, please put your name in a free cell of the Friday Attendees spreadsheet on the day prior (be sure to click out of the cell afterwards, so that your name gets automatically saved).
 If a blank cell has a coloured box around it, somebody else is currently entering their name in that cell, so select the next cell instead.
 Your first name plus the first letter of your surname will suffice.
 If having difficulty, just reply to the weekly email or email LeaderAland@nomads.org.au.
 COST: Free.
 Note that for most Nomads activities, visitors need to pay a small fee, but as an introductory offer that fee is waived for the monthly social nights and the Friday bike rides - a way for you to meet some club members and find out a little more about the club.
 After attending 5 or more rides, you will be asked to become a member though.
 FURTHER INFORMATION: Please see Cycling Tips for some things to consider prior to hopping on your bike.
 LEADER: Alan D. | Email LeaderAland@nomads.org.au if you have any questions.
 Members can access leader contact details under Members | Leader Contacts when logged in to the website.
 HOME BACK TO LIST OF EVENTS MEMBERSHIPS

 1 2